Keeping Homes Weathertight | What are the 4Ds?

 From the mid-1990s, many houses in NZ were built that couldn’t withstand normal weather conditions.
 Blame was laid on shoddy builders, greedy developers, a change in building materials, and even the Building Code itself.

 But regardless of the causes of the leaky home problem, as a result, weathertightness and water management were thrust into the spotlight.
-And government and industry set about addressing a range of challenges related to combating leaky buildings.
+Government and industry set about addressing a range of challenges related to combating leaky buildings.

 The Building Code now features plenty of guidance about compliance in regards to external moisture.
 For more information, External Moisture – An Introduction to Weathertightness Design Principles is essential bedtime reading.
 Much of the advice is based on Canadian research into the 4Ds, which, in order of importance, covers: